dwiegreffe/mdsrv-web/faq.md

 A guide with screenshots can be found at [Distance Plots](distances.html)

-#### How can I visualize trajectories that are stored on another server?
+#### How can I visualize trajectories that are stored on another server that is not an MDsrv?

 You will need to download the trajectory to have it locally available on your computer.
-Then you can follow the steps in FAQ "How can I visualize my trajectory?"
+Then you can follow the steps in FAQ “How can I visualize my trajectory?” to import it locally, or follow the steps in FAQs "How do I add a trajectory to my own MDsrv server?" to add the trajectory to your own MDsrv for streaming.

 #### Can I upload both my own and public data?